 As educators, policymakers, business leaders, and parents debate a wide range of education issues, from quality to financing, the Graduate Education programs at Northeastern University's College of Professional Studies (CPS) have grown rapidly, while establishing a distinctive approach to the most pressing education challenges.

-The CPS news team recently posed some questions to Mya M. Mangawang, PhD, senior assistant dean of academic and faculty affairs and director of the Graduate Programs in Education.
+The CPS news team recently posed some questions to Mya M. Mangawang, PhD, associate dean of academic and faculty affairs and director of the Graduate Programs in Education.
 Read more about Dr. Mangawang's insights on how the graduate programs are evolving and her vision for these programs.